johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 1
   final: true
   lyric: |
-    It's like this, it's like that,
-    It goes up, it goes down,
+    It's like this, it's like that, it goes up, it goes down, and around and around.
-    And around and around
   commentary: |
     Well this is chockablock with completely nonsense French-isms that no French person probably ever says.